-Routine monitoring for potentially toxic planktonic cyanobacteria is carried out at a number of popular lake sites throughout Canterbury that are used for contact recreation.
-Routine monitoring is carried out monthly for Te Wairewa/Lake Forsyth and Te Waihora/Lake Ellesmere, with monitoring increasing in frequency when potentially toxic planktonic cyanobacteria are identified.
+Routine monitoring for potentially toxic planktonic cyanobacteria is carried out monthly for Te Roto o Wairewa/Lake Forsyth and Te Waihora/Lake Ellesmere.
+This increases in frequency when potentially toxic planktonic cyanobacteria are identified.